The pandemic has a new epicenter: Indonesia

 Family members describe nightmare scenes of trying to get a hospital to admit their sick relatives.
 Some hospitals were accepting only patients who brought their own oxygen, they said.
 At others, patients waited wherever they could find space to lie down.

-Overwhelmed hospitals have added thousands of beds, but on average, 10% of their health care workers are in isolation after exposure to the virus, said Dr. Lia G. Partakusuma, secretary-general of the Indonesian Hospital Association.
+Overwhelmed hospitals have added thousands of beds, but on average, 10 per cent of their health care workers are in isolation after exposure to the virus, said Dr Lia G. Partakusuma, secretary-general of the Indonesian Hospital Association.
 Some hospitals are using five times as much liquid oxygen as normal, and distributors are having difficulty keeping up with the demand, she said.

 “Some hospitals have said, ‘If you brought your own oxygen tank, please use it first because we have a limited oxygen supply,’” she said.
 “But it is not a requirement for them to bring their own oxygen.”